Not so many treatment options

-- This oscillatory band can therefore be used as a translational and objective biomarker to test investigational compounds. on Essential Tremor.
+- This oscillatory band can therefore be used as a translational and objective biomarker to evaluate potential treatments.

-QUANTIFYING THE IN VIVO EFFECT OF YOUR COMPOUND on essential tremor.
+QUANTIFY THE IN VIVO EFFECT OF YOUR COMPOUND.

 First-line therapies for ET are propranolol, a non-specific beta-blocker, and primidone, an anti-epileptic drug.